 To obtain a tutor, you must come to the Academic Advising Office, JRC 3rd floor, and meet with Belinda Backous (269-3702).
 She will listen to your concerns about the course, including areas needing improvement, and she will match you with a tutor.
 It is your responsibility to contact the tutor(s) and arrange mutually convenient meeting times.
 If you and your tutor cannot find a time convenient for both of you, ask for another tutor contact.
 If you have any difficulties with the tutoring arrangement, be sure to meet with Belinda to resolve the issue.
 We want every student to have a strong chance of being successful in their courses.

 What do I do once I have a tutor?

-To assure that your tutor will be paid for tutoring time, after each session, you are required to complete the Tutee Web Report Form, which Hanna will discuss with you during the meeting.
+To assure that your tutor will be paid for tutoring time, after each session, you are required to complete the Tutee Web Report Form, which Belinda will discuss with you during the meeting.